 While the rituals of conversion ended, my growth as a Jew was just beginning.
 By now, Bozeman had hired a resident, part-time rabbi.
 When I felt well enough, we would drive there for services.
 But it was the Helena Jewish community that kept me going during my 17 (and still counting) years of illness.
 Jay and I had set aside the interfaith intention in our ketubah: We were a Jewish family now, with a young child to raise and teach.
 We were part of a tenacious Helena Jewish community that followed the legacy of those that built Temple Emanu-El.
 We were creating something vital in what many people saw as blank spaces on the map of Jewish American life.

-Rebecca Stanfel is a freelance writer in Helena, Montana, and president of the Phoenix Project, a Helena Jewish community nonprofit working to re-acquire Helena’s historic synagogue.
+Rebecca Stanfel is a freelance writer in Helena, Montana, and director of the Montana Jewish Project, a statewide Jewish community center inside Helena’s historic Temple Emanu-El.